Benzinga readers often choose Interactive Brokers as the best international broker.

-Though the NASDAQ and the New York Stock Exchange hog most of the glory when it comes to stock trading, international exchanges have quickly picked up the pace, improved their offerings and ease-of-use in order to compete with the United States.
+Though the NASDAQ and the New York Stock Exchange hog most of the glory when it comes to stock trading, international exchanges have quickly picked up the pace, and improved their offerings and ease of use in order to compete with the United States.
+That's why you need to understand how to find the best international brokers.

 For example, the Tokyo Stock Exchange now trades an average volume of $3.9 trillion worth of shares per day.
 The Toronto Stock Exchange moves an average of 39.7 billion shares per day and the National Stock Exchange of India has reached a market capitalization of over $2.27 trillion.